jdefrance7/SeniorDesignProject/PX4/README.md

 ### Compiling

-1. Open the `Firmware` folder in Visual Studio Code.
+1. Open the `Firmware` folder in the Visual Studio Code IDE.

 2. Click on the `TERMINAL` window tab and type `make px4_fmu-v3_default`.